 - salt and freshly ground black pepper, to taste

-- salsa, for serving (totally optional, but totally good)
+- salsa, for serving (optional)

 - Preheat the oven to 350 degrees F. Spray 6 or 7 muffin cups with nonstick spray.